 Unless you’re mandated by a style guide, you’ll have to decide whether to use a serial comma or not.
 This is a decision you may make only once for all time, or it could be a decision you make based on the syntax of individual sentences.

-As a freelance writer, I decided a couple of years ago that it would be most professional to use the serial comma consistently in all my writing.
-That decision came about when I decided to choose a style guide so that all my work would be consistent, all the time.
+When I became a professional copywriter, I decided that it would be most professional to use the serial comma consistently in all my writing.
+That decision came about when I chose a style guide so that all my work would be consistent, all the time.
 I went with The Chicago Manual of Style since it is the most widely used and most flexible style guide.

 However, I was also in agreement with the folks who argue in favor of the serial comma.
-I think that the serial comma usually adds clarification and I also think that since one of the functions of a comma is to mark a pause, it sounds better (and provides readers with a guideline) when read aloud.
+I think that the serial comma usually adds clarification, and because one of the functions of a comma is to mark a pause, it sounds better (and provides readers with a guideline) when read aloud.